-Notice how, as he starts his swing, his front elbow slides
+Notice how, as he starts his swing, his front arm bars and

 forward of his back hip.
-This causes his front arm to bar out, moves the Point Of Contact forward,
+This lengthens his swing and moves the Point Of Contact forward.

 In Frame 6, notice how his back elbow has slid well forward

-of his back hip and is almost touching his front elbow.
+of his back hip and is under, and is almost touching, his front elbow.